Faulty services or equipment

 - the circumstances that the provider says are outside its control

-- the accuracy of the information about speed or coverage given to the consumer at point of sale (for example, was the consumer shown a coverage map or guaranteed coverage in certain areas?), and
+- the accuracy of the information about coverage given to the consumer at point of sale (for example, was the consumer shown a coverage map or guaranteed coverage in certain areas?), and

 - any representations the provider made about the quality of service the consumer would receive.

 In considering complaints about coverage, we will also consider matters such as:

 - if the consumer specifically told the provider where and how they would be using the service

 - where the consumer is trying to use the service

 - if the standard of service has changed.